-Mark Hamill Strikes Back: Mocks Senator’s Bizarre Use Of Tauntauns In Anti-Green New Deal Rant
+Mark Hamill Strikes Back, Mocks Senator’s Bizarre Use Of Tauntauns In Anti-Green New Deal Rant

-Following the bizarre anti-Green New Deal speech by Republican Senator Mike Lee of Utah which employed imagery including the iconic beast the tauntaun from The Empire Strikes Back actor, Mark Hamill struck back at Lee with a mocking tweet stream.
+Following the anti-Green New Deal speech by Republican Senator Mike Lee of Utah, which employed imagery featuring the iconic tauntaun from The Empire Strikes Back, actor Mark Hamill struck back at Lee with a mocking tweet stream.

 According to Fortune, the Star Wars actor used the force of Twitter to clap back at Lee, who made a speech on the Senate floor arguing against the Green New Deal that drew a lot of attention.
-In the speech, Lee claimed among other things that the Green New Deal seeks to eliminate air travel altogether (a claim that has been repeatedly debunked, here by Politifact) and showed oversized photos of images like Aquaman astride a seahorse and Ronald Reagan riding a velociraptor while shooting a machine gun, as was previously reported in The Inquisitr.
+In the speech, Lee claimed, among other things, that the Green New Deal seeks to eliminate air travel altogether (a claim that has been repeatedly debunked by Politifact), and showed oversized photos of images like Aquaman astride a seahorse and Ronald Reagan riding a velociraptor while shooting a machine gun, as was previously reported in The Inquisitr.

 But what stuck in the craw of the actor best known for playing Luke Skywalker was that Lee also employed an image of Hamill riding a tauntaun — the creature that famously smells as bad on the inside as it does on the outside — across the snowy wastes of the ice planet Hoth.
 Sen. Lee mocked the Green New Deal by connecting tauntauns to the spurious claim that the Green New Deal would eliminate airplanes.